splunk/splunk-connect-for-syslog/docs/gettingstarted/index.md

 Follow these instructions to "stage" SC4S by downloading the container so that it can be loaded "out of band" on a host machine, such as an airgapped system, without internet connectivity.

-* Download container image "oci_container.tgz" from our [Github Page](https://github.com/splunk/splunk-connect-for-syslog/releases) the following example downloads v1.12 replace the URL with the latest release or pre-release version as desired.
+* Download container image "oci_container.tgz" from our [Github Page](https://github.com/splunk/splunk-connect-for-syslog/releases).
+The following example downloads v1.12; replace the URL with the latest release or pre-release version as desired.

 ```
 sudo wget https://github.com/splunk/splunk-connect-for-syslog/releases/download/v1.12.0/oci_container.tar.gz